 It was me!
 I plunged in and the entire right side of my body was soaked.
-I stripped off my wet clothes quickly before the wet cold soak up too much body heat.
-I put on a dry shirt, gloves, and hat. but I had no replacement for my soaked soft-shell pants.
+As soon as I got out of the water, I stripped off my wet clothes quickly before the wet cold soak up too much body heat.
+I put on a dry shirt, gloves, and hat, but I had no replacement for my soaked soft-shell pants.
 I kept them on and walked double-time for the next few miles to maintain heat.

 After power walking for 2 miles, we came to the town of Cheshire and found a Gas Station / Dunkin Donuts combo.
 I went into the bathroom, stripped off my clothes, and started drying them under the hand dryer.
 I was mostly concerned for my boot liners and pants.
 After about 45 minutes of hogging the restroom, I had them reasonably dry.

 It was really nice to have the option to make this pit stop, but it is better to be prepared with a complete set of dry clothes on any long winter hike.
 Lesson learned the easy way.